mavalliani/Hypothesis-Testing/README.md

 # Hypothesis-Testing
-e Michelson data set from the HistData package
+Michelson data set from the HistData package p-value test using t-distribution